-- The amazing Tiger Fish, one of the top fresh water fish in the world.
+the amazing Tiger Fish, one of the top fresh water fighters in the world.

-- Watch Elephants swim and Lions hunt whilst catching the mighty Tiger fish!
+Watch Elephants swim and Lions Hunt whilst catching the mighty `Tiger'!

-- Camping in wild and remote areas with no distractions.No crowds, no vehicles, and no one else, except you and mother nature.
+Camping in wild and remote areas where you will likely be the only Fisher person around, no crowds, no vehicles, no one else except you and nature

 Tiger Fishing Times

-In June there is a mass migration of these baitfish, moving down stream to areas with more cover and structure.
+In June there is a mass exodus of these baitfish, moving down stream to areas of more cover and structure.
 This movement causes “bait balls” to be formed as they separate from the safety of the clay bank edges and move out into deeper waters.

-By the end of November, the rainy season starts, and water levels start to steadily rise again, bringing with it dirty water and an end to fly fishing on the Zambezi.
+By the end of November, the rainy season starts, and water levels start to steadily rise again, bringing with it dirty water and an end to fly fishing in the Zambezi

 Mekoro Fishing Excursions

-- Use the guide's knowledge of these waters to find you the best fishing spots and they can also get you into very rocky areas silently.
+Use their knowledge of these waters to find you best fishing spots and they can get you into very rocky areas silently

 For the experienced fly fisherman, the Upper-Zambezi yellowfish and Thinface can also be found amongst the rapids